A Simple Algorithm for Exact Multinomial Tests: Application

 Turning to an application in forecast verification, consider a random variable $X$ and a probabilistic forecast $F$ for $X$.
 For an introduction to probabilistic forecasting in general, see \citet{GK14}.
 A probabilistic forecast is said to be \emph{calibrated} if the conditional distribution of the quantity of interest given a forecast coincides with the forecast distribution, that is,

 holds almost surely.
 Suppose now that $X$ maps to one of three distinct outcomes only.
 Then, a probabilistic forecast is fully described by the probabilities it assigns to each outcome.

-In this case, the calibration simplex \citep{Wil13} can be used to graphically identify discrepancies in predicted probabilities and conditional outcome frequencies.
+In this case, the calibration simplex \citep{Wil13} can be used to graphically identify discrepancies between predicted probabilities and conditional outcome frequencies.
 Given i.i.d.\ realizations $(f_1,x_1),\dots,(f_N,x_N)$ consisting of forecast probabilities (vectors within the unit 2-simplex) and observed outcomes encoded 1, 2 and 3, forecast-outcome pairs with similar forecast probabilities are grouped according to a tessellation of the probability simplex.
 Thereafter, calibration is assessed by comparing average forecast and actual outcome frequencies within each group.

-As illustrated in Figure \ref{Fig:CalSim}, the calibration simplex is a graphical tool, to conduct this comparison visually.
+As illustrated in Figure \ref{Fig:CalSim}, the calibration simplex is a graphical tool used to conduct this comparison visually.
 The groups are determined by overlaying the probability simplex with a hexagonal grid.
 The circular dots correspond to nonempty groups of forecasts given by a hexagon.
 The dots' areas are proportional to the number of forecasts per group.
 A dot is shifted away from the center of the respective hexagon by a scaled version of the difference in average forecast probabilities and outcome frequencies.
 This provides valuable insight into the forecast's distribution and the conditional distribution of the quantity of interest.
 However, it is not apparent how big the differences may be merely by chance.

 If the forecast is calibrated, then, by (\ref{Eq:Cal}), the outcome frequencies $\bar{x}$ within a group of size $n$ with mean forecast $\bar{f}$ follow a generalized multinomial distribution (the multinomial analog of the Poisson binomial distribution), that is, a convolution of multinomial distributions $\mathcal{M}(1,f_i)$ with parameters $f_1,\dots,f_n \in \Deltam$.
 If these parameters only deviate little from their mean $\bar{f} = \frac1n\sum_i f_i$, then, presumably, the generalized multinomial distribution should not deviate much from a multinomial distribution with parameter $\bar{f}$.
 Under this presumption, multinomial tests can be applied to quantify the discrepancy within each group through a $p$-value.
 As the number of outcomes $m = 3$ is small, exact $p$-values are efficiently computed by Algorithm \ref{Algo:P-val} even for large sample sizes $n$.